Disbursement Schedule

 • Based on your active enrollment and eligibility at the time of disbursement

-• If you have late-start classes, part of your Pell may be released later once those classes begin and you are actively enrolled
+• If you have late-start classes, portions of your Pell Grant may be delayed until you begin attendance in all enrolled classes

 Ongoing Disbursements